zbentley/bash-tricks/range/README.md

 ## Overview

-`range.bash` contains polyfill-like functions that allow [Bash](https://tiswww.case.edu/php/chet/bash/bash-intro.html) `{1..10}`-style ranges to contain variables.
+`range.bash` contains polyfill-like functions that improve on [Bash](https://tiswww.case.edu/php/chet/bash/bash-intro.html) `{1..10}`-style ranges (aka [sequence expressions](https://www.gnu.org/software/bash/manual/html_node/Brace-Expansion.html)).
+These functions allow the detection of invalid ranges, and allow ranges to contain variables.

 In regular Bash, ranges are expanded before variable interpolation, so `for i in {$foo..$bar}` doesn't work.
 These functions make that possible, with a few limitations.

 ## Examples